-What’s in Creamy White Chicken Chili
+What’s in this White Chicken Chili recipe?

 - White Beans: Great Northern white beans are best, but you can also use cannellini beans or white kidney beans.

 - Cream Cheese: This makes the chili sooo creamy and smooth.
 You can use low fat or full fat.

 - Heavy Cream: This also helps to create that signature creamy chili texture.

 - Green Chiles: These add that delicious spicy heat you’d expect from Tex-Mex and southwest cuisines.